Supernova production of axion-like particles coupling to electrons, reloaded: Emission of novel particles

 Since $\bq=0$, this is of course the angle at which the ALP must be emitted in order for the electron-positron coalescence to happen.
-We exclude the part of the integration range where $|\cos\theta_{\bk,\bp-\bq}|<1$, since here electron-positron coalescence should clearly be considered the relevant process.
+We exclude the part of the integration range where $|\cos\theta_{\bk,\bp-\bq}|<1$, since here electron-positron coalescence is kinematically allowed and therefore should clearly be considered the relevant process, without accounting for pair annihilation.

-For qualitative understanding, it is still useful to discuss the behavior in a degenerate environment with $T\lesssim \mu$.
-Here the $u$-channel denominator is smallest when $E_a\sim p$, so with ALP energies of order $\mu$.
+For qualitative understanding, it is still useful to discuss the behavior in a degenerate environment with $T\lesssim \mu_e$.
+Here the $u$-channel denominator is smallest when $E_a\sim p$, so with ALP energies of order $\mu_e$.
 Instead, the $t$-channel denominator is smallest when $q\sim p$, and therefore the ALP has energies of order $T$ in this case.
-However, in this range $E_a\sim T\lesssim \mu$ the range of angles $X$ that is kinematically allowed from Eq.~\eqref{eq:minimum_X_pair} becomes narrow, of the order of $E_a/\mu$.
-Therefore, we will consider separately the contribution from the two ranges $E_a\sim \mu$ and $E_a\lesssim \mu$.
+However, in this range $E_a\sim T\lesssim \mu_e$ the range of angles $X$ that is kinematically allowed from Eq.~\eqref{eq:minimum_X_pair} becomes narrow, of the order of $E_a/\mu_e$.
+Therefore, we will consider separately the contribution from the two ranges $E_a\sim \mu_e$ and $E_a\lesssim \mu_e$.

-For $E_a\sim \mu$, we can perform the integral of the first term only in Eq.~\eqref{eq:pair_I_integral}, which is the dominant one when $E_a\simeq p$.
+For $E_a\sim \mu_e$, we can perform the integral of the first term only in Eq.~\eqref{eq:pair_I_integral}, which is the dominant one when $E_a\simeq p$.
 With logarithmic precision, $p$ can be replaced everywhere with $E_a$ in the integrand except in the denominator, where it produces the characteristic difference $p-E_a$ in the massless limit.
 After integration, this gives a logarithmic factor which must be cutoff at the upper limit at values of order $p-E_a\sim E_a$ and at the lower limit at values of order $p-E_a\sim m_{\rm th}$, where the mass cannot be neglected anymore.
 The range of $X$ for these values of $E_a\sim p$ is between $-1$ and $1$, so the integral is trivial, and we finally find